Revealing the Inside Story of the Great Battle to Become Japan’s Best-Selling Water | FRIDAY DIGITAL

 Black Ships, Champions, and Rising Stars

-In 1994, Otsuka Foods purchased the U.S.-based “Crystal Geyser,” which helped fuel the boom in natural water produced overseas.
+In 1994, Otsuka Foods acquired the American brand “Crystal Geyser,” which helped boost the trend of imported natural water.

-These efforts have paid off, and the company has been able to gain the trust of consumers.
-Currently, Suntory has secured a total of four water sources in the Southern Alps, Northern Alps, Aso, and Oku Daisen.
-Since the raw materials for mineral water are natural resources, brand image and stable supply are the most important factors, not development competition that sparks competition among companies,” said Mr. Takai.
+These efforts have paid off, gaining trust from consumers.
+Currently, Suntory has secured four water sources in the Southern Alps, Northern Alps, Aso, and Okudaisen.
+Since mineral water’s raw material is a natural resource, brand image and stable supply are more critical than the development competition among companies.”
+(Junnosuke Nagahama, previously mentioned)

 Minami Hamabe, 23, appears in a commercial for Irohasu.
 Actresses with a sense of transparency are often used in water commercials.